 ENVIRONMENTAL SYNTHETIC BIOLOGY

 Microbes drive processes on our planet far exceeding their physical scale, affecting soil development, water quality, crop yields, and greenhouse gas production.
 To understand microbial controls on Earth and environmental processes, we are building synthetic microbes that provide insight into dynamic microbial behaviors in non-transparent materials, e.g., soils and sediments.
-We are also working to develop microbial technologies that address challenges related to agriculture, water, and ecosystem services.
+We are also working to develop technologies for programming consortia that address challenges related to agriculture, water, and ecosystem services.

 REDOX SYNTHETIC BIOLOGY